t-yunqi/cde2310_g4/electrical_doc/electrical_subsystem.md

 **Raspberry Pi**:
 <img width="1805" height="1745" alt="image" src="https://github.com/user-attachments/assets/32616024-529a-4825-8c32-1134a4858e68" />
 The servos are connected to 5V and GND pins of the Raspberry Pi, with GPIO pins 18 and 12 configured as control signals.
-The cameras are connected through the Raspberry Pi’s USB ports.
+The cameras are connected to the Raspberry Pi’s USB ports.